getbraincloud/examples-unity/BCKart-Photon/notes.md

    - Added BCLobbyManager to enable RTT, and create the lobby listener
    - Added Quick Join, which is find or create, updated host and join flows

+**** Additional Steps to Remove Photon Server acting as a "Room" in order to use brainCloud's Lobby
+     Logic.
+LobbyUI will be governed by the BCLobbyManager events.
+It will listen and when appropriate load the game track for all users to connect.
+I think we can start making the connection to the photon local session whenever after the events